 Our suggestions are below, but, of course, these will be personal to every girl.
 Don’t like tees?
 Then stock up on more shirts.
 Hate flats?
 Don’t worry; just opt for understated heels and you’ll get plenty of wear out of them.

 This is where the fun begins.
-After you have your closet narrowed to the essential basics, thoughtfully consider which five pieces you want to add to your closet each season.
+After you have your closet narrowed to the essential basics, thoughtfully consider which five pieces you want to add each season.
 Below is what we would buy for this season… Okay, we chose six.
-But we are British and we can't deny it!
+But we are British, and we can’t deny it!